mindleluei/R-practice/README.md

 # r_practice

-This repository contained R Data analyzing works.
+This repository contained R Data analyzing practice works.

+It includes various field of data.
+And, a lot of Data analyzing pratice
-Especially, includes Visualization, Descriptive Statistics, algorithmic practice used in Data mining and Data Pre-processing.
+Especially, includes Data Preprocessing, Descriptive Statistic, Algorithmic practice used in Data mining and Data Visualization.